Why cold thermogenesis? Because it’s a fundamental foundation for health and longevity.

 Benefits of Getting Cold

-This is a topic that has fascinated me since I first ran across it about 6 months ago.
+This is a topic that has fascinated me since I first ran across it back in 2015.
 It is not, however, a new concept in human health.
 Indeed, the science behind it goes back at least to the 1960s in the U.S., and even further in the former Soviet Union.

 Astronauts and world class athletes caught onto the benefits of cold thermogenesis early.
 Now the topic has become so ‘well-known’ that it even served as a recent feature article in Reader’s Digest (Does Global Warming Make Me Look Fat?
 July/August 2015).
 It doesn’t get any more mainstream than that!